GoogleCloudPlatform/click-to-deploy/k8s/jenkins/README.md

 # Deletion

 Warning!
-Nothing will left, persistent volume will be deleted as well and there is no "are you sure?" question.
+Nothing will be left, persistent volume will be deleted as well and there is no "are you sure?" question.
 Have you thought about backup?

 ```shell
 kubectl delete -f ${APP_INSTANCE_NAME}_manifest.yaml --namespace $NAMESPACE